SDavenia/AP_spoon/my_solutions/typed_questions.md

 ### Why you should not use a vector of vectors?
 This is because you want the data to be continguous in memory, which does not happen when we have vectors of vectors.

+## Lecture 5
+### How do you allocate dynamic array in C++?
+A dynamic array arr can be allocated using new as follows: int* p = new int[N];

+### What is the difference between delete and delete[]
+delete is used to free memory allocated for one object, while delete[] is used to free memory allocated to an array.

+### When do you need to overload the assignment operator for your class
+When our class contains members allocated dynamically we need to manually overload the assignment operator.
+Otherwise a shallow copy (and not a deep copy as we want) is obtained.
+This results in errors as we have two pointers to the same memory location and the destructor is called twice on the same object.

+### when do you need to create a copy constructor for your class?
+When your class contains members allocated dynamically and you want to pass your object by value to functions.
+Same as above otherwise we obtain a new pointer to the same memory location and when the destructor is called that part of memory is erased.

+### When do you need to create a move constructor for your class?
+A move constructor is needed when we want to move an object which contains a member which is dynamically allocated.

+### What should you do if your class allocates resources but you are sure you will never need a copy constructor?
+In this case we should still define a copy constructor but set it to delete to make possible bugs easier to identify.